rogerssam/ausmap/README.md

 ## Usage

+Visit https://biometryhub.shinyapps.io/ausmap/ for a live version, or alternatively, follow the steps below:

 1. Clone this repository or download the app.R file
 2. Open R or RStudio and set your working directory to the folder containing app.R
-3. Run the following command, or alternatively, visit https://biometryhub.shinyapps.io/ausmap/ for a live version.
+3. Run the following command:

 ```r
 shiny::runApp()